-(Reading Standards, Integration of Knowledge & Ideas, Strands 7-9 and Range of Reading & Level of Text Complexity, Strand 10)

-(Speaking & Listening Standards, Comprehension & Collaboration, Strands 1-3 and Presentation of Knowledge & Ideas, Strands 4-5)
+(Reading Standards, Integration of Knowledge & Ideas, Strands 7-9 and Range of Reading & Level of Text Complexity, Strand 10) (Speaking & Listening Standards, Comprehension & Collaboration, Strands 1-3 and Presentation of Knowledge & Ideas, Strands 4-5)

-- 1. Have students research the importance of national parks to preserving the environment.
+- Have students research the importance of 1. national parks.
 Why do we have national parks?
+Are they to protect the environment or a species or for human enjoyment?
 What effect do they have on biodiversity?
-What threats are faced by plant and animal species in some of the parks?
-How can humans help protect these areas and the living things in them? - 2.
+How can humans help protect these areas and the species within them?
+What threats do they face, if any? - 2.
 In a graphic organizer, ask students to examine the cause and effect of threats facing one of the national parks in the United States.
-Then have students examine different types of environmental action people can take or are taking to protect and conserve these lands.
+Then have students examine different types of action people are taking to protect and conserve it.